bkolosk1/bert-multilingual-kws-docker/README.md

 This repository contains a docker for Multilingual keyword extraction using [BERT]

+**This repository requires Git Large Files Storage (LFS) (see https://git-lfs.github.com/) for the successful download of the saved classification model and docker compilation. **

 ### Requirements
 -  docker
 -  docker-compose
+-
 #### Development

 The following command